Bezhta in Georgia

 Pray for these friends to team up with linguistically-gifted Magomed, and ultimately bring more of Jesus' words of grace into the Bezhta language.

-Pray for the grace of Jesus and the power of the Holy Spirit to break through into open hearts among the Bezhta and spread from clan to clan and village to village (II Chron.16:9).
-Summer 2014—Huge News!!—First 2 Bezhta have come to Jesus!—in northern Dagestan.
+Pray for the grace of Jesus and the power of the Holy Spirit to break through into open hearts among the Bezhta and spread from clan to clan and village to village.

-Pray for courage & Fruit of the Spirit thru Aslan & Zina.
+Pray for courage and the Fruit of the Spirit to move powerfully through Aslan and Zina.

 Scripture Prayers for the Bezhta in Georgia.